SableRaf/signalfilter/README.md

 “The 1€ ﬁlter (“one Euro ﬁlter”) is a simple algorithm to ﬁlter noisy signals for high precision and responsiveness.
 It uses a ﬁrst order low-pass ﬁlter with an adaptive cutoff frequency: at low speeds, a low cutoff stabilizes the signal by reducing jitter, but as speed increases, the cutoff is increased to reduce lag.”
 [Casiez 2012]

-The library provides different functions to deal with the most common scenarios: single signal, coordinates (as PVector or individual floats), multiple channels.
+This library provides convenience functions to deal with the most common scenarios: single signal, coordinates (as PVector or individual floats), multiple channels.
 Look at the examples and the documentation for more information.

 To learn more about the 1€ Filter algorithm, read the [CHI 2012 paper (PDF)](http://www.lifl.fr/~casiez/publications/CHI2012-casiez.pdf) by [Géry Casiez](http://www.lifl.fr/~casiez).

-You can also try the [online version](http://oin.name/1eurofilter/) of the 1€ filter by [Jonathan Aceituno](http://p.oin.name/).
+You can also try the [online demo](http://cristal.univ-lille.fr/~casiez/1euro/OneEuroFilter.java) of the 1€ filter for a comparison with other filters.

 ## Download